mchung/active_blog/README.markdown

-# ActiveBlog
+# ActiveBlog is a work in progress.

-ActiveBlog is mountable Rails engine.
+ActiveBlog is Rails engine written to satisfy blogging requirements.

-ActiveBlog was written to satisfy simple blogging functionality.
-Here is the ActiveBlog BlogPost model:
+The ActiveBlog BlogPost model:

     create_table :blog_posts do |t|
       t.string :title